Destinations, Missouri, Travel, USA

 “Well, it’s in Kansas, too.”

-(This went on for several minutes before pulling out a map).
+(This went on for several minutes before I finally caved and pulled out a map).

 Michael and I were searching for hotels for a Labor Day weekend trip, which we’d booked only three weeks before the flight.
 Having just returned from Nashville, we were debating whether or not we should even take a trip over the three-day weekend.